croessner/nauthilus-website/docs/lua-api/http-response.md

 - For HEAD requests, string/html/data will set status and refrain from writing a body.
 - Prefer adding Cache-Control: no-cache, no-transform for dynamic responses.

-## Practical example: signaling protection mode
+## Allowed usage in Filters/Features: signaling protection mode

 In an account-protection filter you may want to hint a frontend to require a CAPTCHA or other step-up challenge for a specific account.
 Combine your detection logic with